 We find the icons of Ireland strewn along its fascinating south coast: Waterford's much-loved crystal factory, the Kennedy family homestead, the Dunbrody Famine Ship, and Kinsale's star-shaped fortresses.
 After learning why locals don't kiss the Blarney Stone, we visit elegant Muckross House.
 Then we savor the scenic charms of the Emerald Isle by driving the Ring of Kerry.

-Permanently moored on a river in the tiny port of New Ross, this ship was built as a re-creation of similar vessels that sailed to America full of countless hungry Irish emigrants.
 The Dunbrody is a full-scale reconstruction of a 19th-century three-masted bark built in Quebec in 1845.
-It’s typical of the trading vessels that originally sailed empty to America to pick up goods; during the famine, ship owners found that they could make a little money on the westward voyage.
+It's typical of the trading vessels that originally sailed empty to America to pick up goods; during the famine, ship owners found that they could make a little money on the westward voyage.
 On board, extended families camped out for 50 days on bunk beds no bigger than a king-size mattress.
 Commonly, boats like this would arrive in America with only 80 percent of their original human cargo (in worst cases, only 50 percent).
-Those who succumbed to “famine fever” (often typhus or cholera) were dumped overboard, and the ships gained their morbid moniker: “coffin ships.”

-Fishy Fishy Café has spacious seating (indoor, balcony, and terrace) and a wonderful fish menu (though a bit overpriced).
-It’s a good lunch or early dinner option.
-Look at the lobsters on death row in the tank and ponder this: Several years ago, a soft-hearted, deep-pocketed Buddhist tourist bought up the tank’s entire supply of live lobsters and set them free in the bay (with stories to tell their crustacean cousins about how they’d been abducted by aliens).
-They’ve refilled the tank since.
-Owner Martin Shanahan’s cooking prowess has led him to host a weekly cooking show on Irish TV.
+Fishy Fishy Café has spacious seating (indoor, balcony, and terrace) and a wonderful fish menu (though increasingly overpriced).
+It's a good lunch or early dinner option.
+Owner Martin Shanahan's cooking prowess has led him to host a weekly cooking show on Irish TV.

 To understand the important role Kinsale played in Irish, English, and Spanish history, join Don Herlihy or Barry Moloney on a fascinating 1.5-hour walking tour.
 Both guides are a joy to hear as they creatively bring to life Kinsale's past, place its story in the wider sweep of history, and make the stony sights more than just buildings.
 They collect payment at the end, giving anyone disappointed in the talk an easy escape midway through.
 Don't get hijacked by imitation tours that pretend to be "recommended by Rick Steves on his blog" — ask for Don or Barry.
 This walk is Kinsale's single best attraction.